-Not all studies test specific treatments or therapeutic interventions for Parkinson's disease (PD).
-The many different types of clinical studies can be broadly divided into two main categories:
+The different types of clinical studies can be broadly divided into two categories:

 Observational studies do not test drugs or treatments.
-Instead, researchers examine participants’ health and may monitor volunteers over a certain time period.
-With observational studies, researchers collect data to advance their understanding of how to track and treat Parkinson’s, and how the disease naturally changes with time.
-Participating in some observational studies could include visiting a clinic for examinations, having blood drawn or undergoing brain scans.
+Instead, researchers examine participants’ health over a certain time period.
+With observational studies, researchers collect data to advance their understanding of how to track and treat Parkinson’s, and how the disease changes over time.
+Participating in observational studies could include visiting a clinic for examinations, having blood drawn or undergoing brain scans.

 Interventional trials test whether a drug or other type of therapy works and is safe.
-Experimental therapies could include not only medications, but also exercise, surgical procedures, vitamins, supplements and even complementary therapies such as acupuncture or meditation.
-Each trial has a different objective and a unique plan, called a protocol, so the level of volunteer commitment for each varies.
+Experimental therapies could include medications, exercise, surgical procedures, vitamins, supplements and even complementary therapies such as acupuncture or meditation.
+Each trial has a different objective and a unique plan, called a protocol, so the level of commitment required for each varies.

 Innovations in technology are expanding the possibilities and accelerating the pace of Parkinson’s research.
 People with Parkinson's and researchers alike are benefiting from these new tools.

 Online studies make participation possible for many: those who live far away from academic medical centers where much research takes place, who have difficulty traveling, who have not shared their PD diagnosis with others or who simply don’t have much spare time.
-MJFF’s online study, Fox Insight, for example, gathers data directly from people with PD about their experience living with the disease.
+MJFF’s online study, Fox Insight, for example, gathers data directly from people with and without Parkinson’s about their experience with the disease.